Certora/daml-analyzer/viewer/README.md

 - **Click a row** → right panel lists every finding targeting that package, with caller template/choice, source `file:line:col`, and consuming pill.
 - **Click a single count cell** → narrows to just that interaction type for that target.
 - **Search box** filters rows by package-name substring.

+### Graph
+A graphical view of the summary, but this is less detailed.
+You can click on the nodes to get more information.

+### Diff
+Shows what changed between two versions of a DAR.